Any2HRTF/PPM/README.md

-# PPM interface
+# Python-Blender PPM interface

-Coming soon
+Coming soon...

 ## Matlab Implementation

-For a Matlab implementation please refer to the [Matlab branch](https://github.com/Any2HRTF/PPM/tree/matlab)
+For a Matlab implementation please refer to the [Matlab branch](https://github.com/Any2HRTF/PPM/tree/matlab).

 ## References
 The PPM was developed at the Acoustics Research Institute (ARI) of the